Online safety

 Next steps

-Regarding the practice of risk assessments, Ofcom is seeking confidence that the process is being thought about at senior levels of an organization.
+Ofcom is seeking confidence that compliance with the Act is being thought about at senior levels of an organization.
 The more the organization communicates to Ofcom about governance, the more likely Ofcom will be satisfied with the organization's response and approach.
-It is worth it for organizations to be planning ahead and conducting thorough assessments.
+It is worth it for organizations to be planning ahead and conducting thorough preparation for compliance with the Act.
+To help with this process, it is recommended that companies within the Act's scope proactively conduct risk assessments and demonstrate that they have implemented measures in the codes of practice or prepared their own compliance steps.

 Explore all chapters